 For another perspective on the Kerala backwaters we board a kettuvolam – a beautifully crafted bamboo and reed boat originally built to transport rice, now converted into a luxury mothership.
 We spend two days cruising past jewel green paddy fields and groves of mangos, bananas and jackfruit, enjoying fabulous meals and stopping for visits at local villages.
 There are bicycles at hand for those of us who want to explore the backwaters along its many narrow pathways, or we can simple meander by foot – Kerala is the place for meandering!

 The rich spice belt of Kerala, at the foothills of the Western Ghats is our final destination.
-On a secluded organic farm in a fabulous setting, we go on a culinary journey with our hosts and in-house chef.
+On a secluded family-run organic farm in a fabulous setting, we go on a culinary journey with our hosts and in-house chef.
 We help them pick fresh spices, vegetables and fruit, and learn their secrets as they teach us to create extraordinary dishes, each taste balanced according to the principles of Ayurveda.
-We can also trek in the forest, go bamboo rafting or simply relax by the pool, do some clothes shopping in the nearby town, have yoga lessons before breakfast and experience a truly authentic Ayurvedic massage.
+We can also trek in the forest, swim in the river or relax by the pool, do some clothes shopping in the nearby town, have yoga lessons before breakfast and experience a truly authentic Ayurvedic massage.
 In this little paradise you feel part of the family – a truly immersive experience and a wonderful end to a fabulous trip!

 If you’ve never been to India, Kerala is the place to start – as well as being verdant and peaceful, it is has an almost 100% literacy rate, great healthcare, religious tolerance and a rural prosperity that is reflected in the smiles of its hospitable people.
 And if you're an experienced India hand, but have not explored the south, join us for an intimate journey into "God’s Own Country"!